The best places to live in The Hague

 For a charming mix of old and new, the Hofkwartier and Noordeinde areas offer both modern shopping experiences and historical treasures – Noordeinde Palace, for example, is one of the Dutch royal family's three official palaces and is a must-see tourist attraction.
 Expats can also enjoy window-shopping and browsing the exclusive shops and chic boutiques lining Hoogstreet.

-Expats living in Archipelbuurt appreciate the neo-Renaissance architecture and wide avenues and streets.
-This area boasts its central location in the heart of the city yet remains connected to nature through its green spaces and access to the nearby forested park, Scheveningen Woods.
+Expats living in Archipelbuurt appreciate the Neo-Renaissance architecture and wide avenues and streets.
+This area boasts a central location in the heart of the city yet remains connected to nature through its green spaces and access to the nearby forested park, Scheveningen Woods.
 It is also close to major landmarks and sightseeing opportunities, including the Peace Palace, the renowned judicial court and library.

 While The Hague is the third-largest city in the Netherlands and a key political and judicial centre, its natural environment also plays a key role.
-The Hague lies on the west coast of the country along the North Sea and modern beach resorts have developed here.
-Along with this, a number of forested areas are dotted around major districts and outlying towns and municipalities.
-Below are some examples of residential areas boasting natural habitats.
+The Hague lies on the west coast of the country along the North Sea, and modern beach resorts have developed here.
+A number of forested areas are dotted around major districts and outlying towns and municipalities.
+Below are some examples of residential areas boasting breathtaking natural habitats.

-Scheveningen, one of The Hague’s eight main districts, lies on the coast offering a wide-stretch of sandy beach popular for residents and visitors to unwind in the seaside resort or get their adrenaline going by windsurfing and kiteboarding.
-Expats staying in this area can also enjoy pleasant strolls along the pier and take in the sights of the sea and the lighthouse.
+Scheveningen, one of The Hague’s eight main districts, lies on the coast, offering a wide stretch of sandy beach popular for unwinding or for residents or visitors to get their adrenaline going by windsurfing and kiteboarding.
+Expats staying in this area can also enjoy pleasant strolls along the pier and take in the spectacular sea and lighthouse views.

 Scheveningen encompasses a selection of neighbourhoods, including Statenkwartier and Belgisch Park.
 Expats residing in Statenkwartier could find themselves in a residential building inspired by Art Nouveau architecture, and will have easy access to diverse amenities and shops along Frederik Hendriklaan.

 Perhaps a quieter area on the outskirts of Scheveningen district is Belgisch Park.
-Belgisch Park is nestled between the forest areas and parks of Nieuwe Scheveningse Bosjes and Oostduinpark – a drawfactor for nature lovers.
-Families with children are also drawn here given the host of top schools in the area.
+Belgisch Park is nestled between the forest areas and parks of Nieuwe Scheveningse Bosjes and Oostduinpark – a huge drawcard for nature lovers.
+Families with children are also drawn to this neighbourhood, given the host of top schools in the area.

-From expansive parks and the Westduinpark nature reserve to charming waterways, long stretches of dunes and a beach looking out to the North Sea, Loosduinen certainly offers picturesque views.
+From expansive parks and the Westduinpark nature reserve to charming waterways, long stretches of dunes and a beach looking out to the North Sea, Loosduinen is certainly picturesque.
 Expats who live here can take in the sights of the Kijkduin beach resort or try their hand at kitesurfing.

 Wassenaar lies on the outskirts of The Hague and is considered a separate municipality.
 The area is surrounded by nature, with the coastal dunes and birdwatching opportunities in Meijendel and walking trails and canals in the tree-filled park of De Horsten, which is home to ducks and swans.
 Known by some as the Beverly Hills of the Netherlands, Wassenaar’s gated villas typically house diplomats and wealthy expats.
-It’s highly desirable thanks to its proximity to some of the best international schools, but prices are among the most expensive in The Hague.
+It’s also highly desirable thanks to its proximity to some of the best international schools.